ETakola/NorthernLapwing_CurrentFutureMovements/README.md

 Step Selection Functions (SSFs) are a powerful analytical approach used to model animal movement decisions by quantifying how individuals select their next step in relation to environmental features and constraints.
 Unlike simple random or rule-based movement models, SSFs incorporate empirical movement data to probabilistically describe habitat preferences and avoidance behaviors at a fine spatial and temporal scale.

-In the context of Northern Lapwings, SSFs enable:
+Using SSFs allows us to:

-- **Mechanistic insight into movement behavior**, capturing how individuals respond to heterogeneous landscapes, such as habitat patches, predator presence, or agricultural disturbances.
+- **Capture fine-scale movement decisions**, reflecting how individuals navigate habitat features, avoid predators, and respond to disturbances.
-- **Integration of spatially explicit environmental variables** (e.g., vegetation type, land use, predator density) directly into movement decision processes.
+- **Incorporate spatially explicit environmental variables** directly into movement modeling, improving ecological realism.
-- **Improved realism in Individual-Based Models (IBMs)** by grounding movement rules in observed patterns rather than assumptions.
-- **Evaluation of landscape connectivity and habitat use**, essential for identifying critical areas for conservation or management interventions.
+- **Allow assessment of habitat connectivity and landscape use**, which are crucial for identifying priority areas for conservation.
-- **Scenario testing under changing environmental conditions**, such as habitat loss or climate change, by simulating how movement behavior may shift in response to altered landscapes.
+- **Facilitate exploration of movement responses to environmental change**, enabling predictions under scenarios like habitat modification or climate shifts.

 ## Why Individual-Based Modelling?

-IBMs are particularly suitable for studying species like the Northern Lapwing due to:
+IBMs are particularly suitable for studying population-level responses:

 - **Behavioral and demographic heterogeneity**: Individuals vary in age, reproductive status, habitat preference, and movement decisions.
 - **Fine-scale spatial dynamics**: Nest-site selection, predator avoidance, and territory establishment are highly spatial.